Through decades, the concept of prison has stayed the

 Many of today’s prisons are outdated – built for another purpose

 in another time.
-When building new prisons, the past is
+When building new prisons, the past is repeated.
+These old prisons, or new prisons with this old

 design, often make it challenging to apply the current European